department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 - [ ] What do I need to know about my discipline on this team (DevOps, Engineering, Helpdesk, ID, UX)?
 Discuss with your discipline lead.
 - [ ] What applications or discipline-specific tools are needed?
 Discuss with your discipline lead.

+- [ ] Schedule a touchpoint with our Change Management specialist, Denise Eisner to learn how the practice plays out on our project.

 </details>